 “Though I became a partner in a respected law firm and was active in the community, I felt led to return overseas to do what I could to help the poor in the developing world.”
 Hired by Habitat for Humanity International for a three-year period, he was assigned to establish a new Habitat program in Bangladesh where he built the program from scratch that has now constructed over 1000 houses in partnership with the working poor of that country.
 Arthur also served as legal counsel throughout the Asia/Pacific region, traveling to numerous countries and negotiating with government officials, aid organizations and local citizens to further advance Habitat programs across Southeast Asia.

 After serving beyond his initial term with Habitat, he returned to Decatur where he joined Cook’s Pest Control, Inc. and now serves as Executive Vice President over finance and accounting, human resources, fleet and property management, legal, technology, marketing and advertising.
 “Working with a company operating 37 offices in 7 states with almost 2000 employees has provided me the opportunity to be more involved in the ongoing growth and management of a business — which I enjoy.”
 Since his return in 2001, Arthur also started several businesses, primarily involved in real estate development and leasing.
 He has also re-engaged as an active community leader and served as president or chairman of numerous community organizations.
 He helped start the Community Free Clinic and serves on many other local and state non-profit boards including Athens State University.
 He served as President of the National Alumni Association for Wake Forest University and on its Board of Visitors.
-A long-time adult Sunday school and men’s Bible study teacher, Arthur and his family are members of First Bible Church in Decatur.
+He and his family are members of Redeemer Presbyterian Church where he serves as an Elder and adult Sunday school class teacher.

 Arthur and his wife of over twenty years, the former Amy Bethshares of Decatur, have one son named Jack and a daughter, Anna.

 Madison County Legislation